Introducing Vining Ivy: GLIDDE - GuruFocus.com

 DIYers looking to spend less and save time can benefit from choosing Vining Ivy in GLIDDEN DIAMOND™ paint and primer, which is the only one-coat paint starting under $30.
 Available exclusively at The Home Depot, a gallon of Glidden Diamond paint can cover an average-sized room in one coat while also offering exceptional hide and scrubbability.

-Glidden Diamond is available exclusively at The Home Depot.
-Other Glidden brand products can be found at Home Depot locations across the U.S., Walmart, independent retailer locations nationwide, Amazon.com%2C and Glidden.com.
+Other Glidden brand products can be found at Home Depot locations across the U.S., independent retailer locations nationwide, Glidden.com, Walmart, and Amazon.

 A trusted partner to the professional (pro) painter, PPG produces hospitality market insights for architects and builders to create spaces for luxury, comfort and impact.